Mary Williams (activist): Early life

 With aspirations to be an actor and escape Oakland, Williams went on an "open casting call" at age 14 at a theatre director's house.
 The man, named David, raped her.
-Over a number of weeks David continued the assaults, even driving to pick her up and take Williams back to his house.
+Over a number of weeks, David continued the assaults, even driving to pick her up and take Williams back to his house.
 When he no longer wanted to be part of the "relationship" when school began again, Williams felt relieved and abandoned: "It took a long time for me to understand how it was that I had switched so quickly from a self-assured girl into a passive victim."
 After returning to Laurel Springs Children’s Camp the next summer, she eventually told counselors about the rape, who relayed that information to Fonda.
 Jane had a long heart-to-heart talk with Williams, and made her promise to tell her family about the rape, and said that if she worked on getting her grades up the next year, she could come to live with her for as long as she needed to.
 Williams stated, "I had given up on myself and my grades at school suffered, but Jane’s proposal renewed my interest in school.
 She threw me a lifeline and I grabbed it."
 In 1982, Mary moved in with Fonda at her Santa Monica home.

 Adoption

 There was no formal discussion of adoption within the Fonda household.
 Troy Garity, Fonda's biological son with activist Tom Hayden, stated, "She just sort of came down [to live with us] and it was fine and happy for me because it was somebody that I had a connection with.
 She was older, which is always cool when you have a teenager who's actually listening to you!"

 No formal adoption papers were drawn up, and on Williams's mother's blessing, she lived with Fonda for the rest of her adolescence and into young adulthood.
 She was raised with Vanessa Vadim and brother Troy as one of the children, with everyone involved feeling that she was part of the family.
 It took time for Mary to transition to the affluence of Fonda's world.
-Mary attended house parties with many celebrities, including Robert DeNiro, Oprah Winfrey, Quincy Jones, Desmond Tutu; Sophia Loren taught Mary how to cut ripe cactus.
+Mary attended house parties with many celebrities, including Robert De Niro, Oprah Winfrey, Quincy Jones, Desmond Tutu; Sophia Loren taught Mary how to cut ripe cactus.